 Scientific research has demonstrated that for any given circumstance, there is an accepted normal pattern of brainwave activity.

-A healthy, balanced and properly regulated nervous system will produce the appropriate brain waves at the appropriate levels and at the appropriate times for any given situation.
-However, when the nervous system becomes tense and unbalanced as a result of subluxation, poor nutrition, stress, food sensitivities, drugs, or trauma, the brainwave patterns become dysregulated resulting in many different neurological symptoms and conditions.
+A healthy, balanced, and properly regulated nervous system will produce the appropriate brain waves at the appropriate levels and at the appropriate times for any given situation.
+However, when the nervous system becomes tense and unbalanced as a result of subluxation, poor nutrition, stress, food sensitivities, drugs, or trauma, the brainwave patterns become dysregulated, resulting in many different neurological symptoms and conditions.

 For example, if the brain produces high magnitudes of delta or theta, the person will likely experience attention and focus issues such as those associated with ADHD, cognitive decline, learning disorders, or symptoms related to concussions and stroke.

-If the person produces higher than normal magnitudes of alpha, they will likely experience symptoms associated with fibromyalgia such as pain, irritability, or depression.
+If the person produces higher than normal magnitudes of alpha, they will likely experience symptoms associated with fibromyalgia, such as pain, irritability, or depression.

-If the brain produces higher than normal magnitudes of beta waves, the person will likely experience symptoms associated with generalized anxiety, panic attacks, migraine/tension headaches, chronic pain, or insomnia.
+If the brain produces higher than average magnitudes of beta waves, the person will likely experience symptoms associated with generalized anxiety, panic attacks, migraine/tension headaches, chronic pain, or insomnia.
 These are just some of the many examples of brainwave dysregulation that can be addressed with BrainCore Therapy.

 The neurofeedback evaluation procedure